chrisb2/crsf-gps-speed/README.md

 This sensor based on a [SeeedStudio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) reads from a GPS module and sends GPS telemetry values using the CRSF protocol, which can be consumed by an appropriate [ELRS](https://www.expresslrs.org/) radio control receiver, for example a RadioMaster ER6 or ER8.

-The XIAO RP2040 was chosen as the 3.3V buck converter (part no. RS3236) it has accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 to be directly powered by the receiver.
+The XIAO RP2040 was chosen as the 3.3V buck converter it has (part no. [RS3236](https://www.run-ic.com/upload/goods/20220914/202209140946476934.pdf)) accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 to be directly powered by the receiver.

 Current meassurements show this sensor takes 80-90mA with the *TOPGNSS GG-1802* GPS module used.

-Note that this project uses the arduino-pico platform to enable the use of a additional Serial port on the RP2040 using PIO, see [“SoftwareSerial” PIO-based UART](https://arduino-pico.readthedocs.io/en/latest/piouart.html#).
+Note that this PlatformIO project uses the arduino-pico platform to enable the use of an additional Serial port on the RP2040 using PIO, see [“SoftwareSerial” PIO-based UART](https://arduino-pico.readthedocs.io/en/latest/piouart.html#).

 ## GPS Module Configuration